When to Take Engagement Photos and How to Prepare

 Avoid eye-catchy things

 You must choose to be yourself and to express your personality.
-Once a photo is taken, it is unchangeable.

 So, to avoid regrets, you want to stay away from wearing clothes that are too attention-seeking, such as shirts with lots of writing or pants with big logos, for example.